Kuhlen/wbs_desktop_flutter/README.md

-# wbs_desktop

-Simple Desktop Application to read Serial Communication from RS232 in Windows using Flutter.
+# Weight Scale Desktop App

-Here I am trying to retrieve weighing data from the Arduino which is plugged into the PC.
+This is a simple desktop application that reads data from a weighing scale connected to your computer via RS232.
+The goal is to retrieve weighing data from an Arduino plugged into the PC.

 ## Getting Started

-Change the this config in the file `lib\app\modules\home\controllers\serial_controller.dart` to the config you want to read.
+To customize the configuration for reading data, follow these steps:

+1. Open the file `lib\app\modules\home\controllers\serial_controller.dart`.
+2. Locate the following code snippet:

 ```dart
 final _baudrate = 115200;